toilville/twinning/CONTRIBUTING.md

 - **Simple over complex** - If you need a PhD to understand it, rewrite it
 - **Working over perfect** - Ship something useful, then make it better
 - **Comments for the why** - The code shows what, comments explain why
+- **Ethical by design** - All AI operations must use the SPELWork framework
+- **Privacy preserving** - No unnecessary external API calls or data sharing
+- **Performance matters** - We maintain real benchmarks (64.3 contacts/sec, etc.)

 ### Commit Messages